Clawback

 Postings

-Every leg is in CREDIT, so there is no currency mixing.
-The handler splits amount into the part still recoverable from the user's spendable balance and the part already spent.
+Every leg is in CREDIT.
+The handler splits amount into the part still recoverable from the user’s spendable balance and the part already spent.

 It debits recovered from spendable, capped at the current balance so the debit can’t drive the account below zero.
 It books the leftover shortfall as a debt the platform is owed in RECEIVABLE.